trinodb/trino/presto-docs/src/main/sphinx/functions/string.rst

     Positions start with ``1``.
 A negative starting position is interpreted as being relative to the end of the string.

+.. function:: substring(string, start) -> varchar

+    This is an alias for :func:`substr`.

 .. function:: substr(string, start, length) -> varchar

     Returns a substring from ``string`` of length ``length`` from the starting position ``start``.
 Positions start with ``1``.
 A negative starting position is interpreted as being relative to the end of the string.

+.. function:: substring(string, start, length) -> varchar

+    This is an alias for :func:`substr`.

 .. function:: trim(string) -> varchar